Single person: Targeting

 Dating services are an especially targeted and advertised service for singles.
 The growth of the dating services and dating events industry has been so drastic that the phrase "dating–industrial complex" (reminiscent of President Dwight D. Eisenhower's term "military industrial complex") has been coined to capture the amount of money and manpower devoted to dating services for singles.

 Singles events have been an area of particular growth in singles-related commerce.
 Many events are aimed at singles of particular affiliations, interest, or religions.
 Some of the most strongly attended such events are the Christmas Eve party targeted at young Jewish singles in major cities in North America, particularly the Matzo Ball and its big city competitors.
 A variety of other religious organizations' singles events are also very popular.
 However, dating via religious-sponsored singles events has also been criticized for fostering invasion of daters' privacy and undue expectations.

-Also there is a Single Supplement that adds extra fees to those traveling alone.

 In some countries, particular laws may directly or indirectly disadvantage single persons.
-In the United States, for example, Social Security widow(er) benefits are only available to those persons who have been previously married, and single people in the United States pay more income taxes than married people.
-In many countries tour and holiday operators impose a penalty (often as much as 100%) on persons who travel alone.
+In the United States, for example, Social Security widow(er) benefits are only available to those persons who have been previously married, and the structure of United States federal income tax brackets can result in paying a marriage penalty or marriage bonus.
+In many countries tour and holiday operators impose a penalty (often as much as 100%) called the single supplement on those traveling alone.

-Older singles are also heavily targeted by marketers, for much the same reasons.
-They are typically divorcees or widowed, perhaps reconciled to being single for the rest of their lives, and looking to make the most of what remains to them.
-Their children, if any, will typically be financially independent.
-They may, or may not, be looking for another relationship.
-There is a whole industry dedicated to making unsolicited telephone calls to this group in the hope of exploiting the ones who cannot distinguish between the honest and the dishonest.
+Older singles are disproportionately targeted by fraudsters, including through romance scams.
+The US Federal Trade Commission reported those aged 70 and over suffer the highest individual median financial losses from romance fraud of any age group.
+The Russian Ministry of Internal Affairs, too, identified lonely older people seeking relationships as among the most common targets of such fraud, and approaches are often over a telephone call.